Robotic palletizer stacking cartons on a pallet

 Maximum height, weight, and floor load

-Allowed item orientations
+Allowed product orientations

 Overhangs and free spaces